· 11 mins

 1. Set a single sales target that aligns with your marketing goals

 Marketing and sales go hand in hand.
 Your marketing efforts exist to increase sales or conversions.
-Therefore, when setting your marketing goals, you should ensure that sales and marketing goals are aligned and complement one another.
+When setting your marketing goals, make sure sales and marketing goals are aligned and complement one another.

 If you don’t already have a defined monthly sales target for your team, work backwards from your company’s annual sales target.
+A dedicated revenue and marketing alignment meeting can help both teams agree on the number.
 If you’re setting a quarterly revenue goal for your team, this is how you should go about doing it:

 1. Calculate what your marketing team contributed last quarter.